menu icon

 Helpful tips

-Avoid overbaking cookies - As these PB2 cookies are lower in fat, they tend to turn dry and crumbly when overbaked.
-Take them out of the oven when the edges appears firm, but the center still look slightly undercooked.
-They will continue to cook out of the oven.
+• Avoid overbaking - As these cookies are lower in fat, they will quickly turn dry and crumbly if overbaked.
+Cookies are ready once the edges look set.

 Nutrition